EmekaNkwo/trvel9ja/README.md

-# Trvel9ja Website
+# Trvel Website

-This is a travel website that helps tourist makes reservation and find more information about hotels in the location they intend to travel to in Nigeria.
+This is a travel website that helps tourist makes reservation and find more information about hotels in the location they intend to travel to

 ## How to Setup